pittcsc/pittcswiki/src/guides/zero-to-offer/mindset.md

 Salary is a very important part of any job search.
 Tech internships are especially lucrative; the salaries from tech internships can help lift families out of poverty, escape student loan debt, provide capital to explore entrepreneurial endeavors, and much more.

 However, do not become obsessed with the number of dollars you will make an hour.
 There is plenty of research to show that past a certain threshold, additional money does not improve people’s life satisfaction.
 People who make 100k say they want 300k.
 People who make 300k say they would want 500k.
-[Hedonic adaptation](https://en.wikipedia.org/wiki/Hedonic_treadmill) is real, so do not over-optimize just for salary.
+[Hedonic adaptation](https://www.investopedia.com/terms/h/hedonic-treadmill.asp) is real, so do not over-optimize just for salary.

 If you find yourself overly obsessed over what other people make, take a step back.
 Is it worth obsessing for that much more money?

-Learn more about money in relation to the Science of Well-Being [here!](https://www.coursera.org/learn/the-science-of-well-being/lecture/8bZvC/part-2-money)
+Learn more about money's relation to the Science of Well-Being [here!](https://www.coursera.org/learn/the-science-of-well-being/lecture/8bZvC/part-2-money)

 ### Happiness

 Related to money, landing a good offer _probably_ won't make you as happy as you think it will.
 Getting a job offer is not going to fill you with a constant stream of happiness.
 As mentioned above, [hedonic adaptation](https://en.wikipedia.org/wiki/Hedonic_treadmill) is real.
-Free food and lots of money seems great, but your mind will adapt quickly and these greatnesses will fade - it’s human nature.
+Free food and lots of money seems great, but your mind will adapt quickly and take them for granted - it’s human nature.

 While you are studying and tirelessly preparing, you might think that a job at XXX is all you would ever need to be happy, but it probably won't!
 You might say, if getting a job offer and making a lot of money is not going to make me really happy what is the point of this?
 Well, that is a tough question.
 If you happen to enjoy your job a lot, work with people you like, and do projects that actively engage your passions, then your job will very likely improve your quality of life!
 It is hard to find the perfect job for you, but landing your first “top” offer will make the future job search much easier.